 Vineland Estates Winery, Roger Electric Company, Carroll Plumbing at Heating, The Second Cup Ltd., Alberta Construction

 Traditional ERP solutions deliver an automation platform that connects business areas such as accounting, manufacturing, warehouse, and distribution.
-These days, ERP solutions have developed to include marketing, sales, business analytics, and customer service, using real-time KPI dashboards and business intelligence.
-Sage 300 ERP (formerly Sage ERP Accpac) provides both types of platforms, allowing you to securely connect business processes from every functional area of your company in real-time.
+These days, ERP solutions have developed to include marketing, sales, business analytics and customer service, using real-time KPI dashboards and business intelligence.
+Sage 300 ERP (formerly Sage ERP Accpac) provides both types of platforms, allowing users to securely connect business processes from every functional area of the company in real-time.

-Sage 300 ERP lets you add users and increase functionality, easily modified using modular components, without worrying about the disruption and expense of altering your business management system.
-Sage 300 ERP’s built-in multi-language and currency support also enables your business to function on a global level.
+Sage 300 ERP lets users add users and increase functionality, easily modified using modular components, without worrying about the disruption and expense of altering your business management system.
+Sage 300 ERP’s built-in multi-language and currency support also enables businesses to function on a global level.

 Sage North America is the North American company of UK-based The Sage Group plc, the leading global supplier of business management software and services.
 For 40 years, Sage North America has delivered easy-to-use, scalable, and customizable software for accounting, customer relationship management, human resources, merchant services, time tracking, and the specialized needs of the construction, distribution, manufacturing, nonprofit, and real estate industries.

 Sage North American’s parent company, The Sage Group plc., reaches a global client base numbering more than 6 million SMB customer worldwide.
 It serves these businesses through more than 12,300 employees in operations in North America, the UK, France, Germany, India, Ireland, the Middle East, Portugal, Spain, Switzerland, South Africa, Australia, and Southeast Asia.

 Streamlines call center to quickly present all information to the staff when they need it

 Improve customer care through workflow and tasks managed by Service Level Agreements